MGA: Memory-Driven GUI Agent for Observation-Centric Interaction: Conclusion

+All experiments were conducted in the standardized OSWorld evaluation environment.
+For each task, OSWorld automatically establishes the initial environment (e.g., opening specified applications or websites, downloading files to designated directories), after which we capture an initial screenshot $I_0$ and provide it together with the user instruction to our system and baselines.
 For evaluation, we adopt the rule-based evaluator provided by OSWorld.
 Internally, the evaluator is composed of 134 handcrafted atomic execution-based predicates, each corresponding to a verifiable outcome of the system.
 For a given task, the benchmark combines these atomic predicates into Boolean expressions using logical AND/OR operators.
-Thus, a “pass” might require conditions such as (file\_exported AND MD5\_matches) AND (email\_sent == True).
+A “pass” might require conditions such as (file\_exported AND MD5\_matches) AND (email\_sent == True).